 Limited to welding ferrous materials

 Flux cored arc welding, also known as FCAW, uses a wire that is not solid, but instead has a core that contains the shielding gases needed to protect the weld from contaminants.
 As the wire burns, the flux agents and shield gases are produced, and help produce a strong weld, the LE website stated.

-Decisions like GMAW vs. FCAW are made by manufacturers every day.
-Companies like RobotWorx exist to help manufacturers make educated, informed decision for their facility.
-RobotWorx, a certified integrator for FANUC, Motoman, ABB, Universal Robots, and KUKA robotics companies, has several robot models available for FCAW and GMAW applications.
+Every day, manufacturers make important decisions regarding welding processes like GMAW vs FCAW.
+Companies such as Robots.com are dedicated to helping manufacturers make informed decisions for their facilities.
+Robots.com, a certified integrator for Fanuc, Motoman, ABB, and KUKA robotics companies, has several robot models available for FCAW and GMAW applications.